aloebach/mobware-minigames/README.md

 ## Minigame guidelines
-* Minigames should not last longer 10s or so.
+* Minigames should last no longer than 10 seconds.
 * The minigame should be in its own folder under "Minigames", and the <minigame_name> folder should have the same name as <minigame_name>.lua.
-* All necessary files such a libraries, music and image files should be contained within the individual minigame's folders, and the games can reference them accordingly.
+* All necessary files such a libraries, music and image files should be contained within the individual minigame's folder, and the games can reference them accordingly.
-* <minigame_name>.lua must contain <minigame_name>.update(), similar to playdate.update(), which is called once every frame.
+* <minigame_name>.lua must contain the function <minigame_name>.update(), similar to playdate.update(), which is called once every frame.
 * <minigame_name>.update() should return a 1 if the player won, or a 0 if the player lost.
 * Playdate's additional callback functions are supported, but will be similarly named the <minigame_name> equivalent, such as <minigame_name>.cranked(change, acceleratedChange)
 * credits.json should be in the minigame's root folder and contain the credits for your minigame to be included in the overall game's final credits sequence.
 * credits.gif should be a Gif to be displayed for your minigame in the credits sequence.
 It should be in the minigame's root folder and be no larger than 180 x 180.
-* the main game will start at 20 fps and slowly increase to 40 fps.
-Keep this in mind when programming your minigame so that it scales in difficulty accordingly and it's playable both at 20 and 40 fps.
+* The Mobware Minigames framework will begin running at 20 fps and gradually increase to 40 fps as the player progresses.
+Keep this in mind when programming your minigame so that it scales in difficulty accordingly and is playable both at 20 and 40 fps (and every frame rate in between).

 ## License information
 Code for the Mobware Minigames is licensed under Creative Commons Attribution-NonCommercial 4.0 International license.